Inside Passage, Alaska

 The Gastineau Channel is one of the most impressive of the linear glacially carved channels that parallel the Coast Mountains between Lynn Canal on the north and Prince Rupert on the south.
 These long depressions mark the location of numerous faults collectively called the Coast shear zone.
 Most of the displacements probably occurred between 90 – 50 million years ago however, some movement on the Gastineau Channel fault is more recent.
 Faulting along Gastineau Channel juxtaposed older Taku terrane and younger Gravina belt rocks.
 Pictured below, the steep-sided channel, which provided us with a dramatic setting for Juneau, formed when glaciers preferentially carved the less resistant faulted and sheared rocks of the Coast shear zone.

-Our next visit on the cruise-ship was the “Tracy Arm Fjord”.
+Our next visit on the cruise-ship in 2006, was the “Tracy Arm Fjord”.
 (Imaged below), the “Tracy Arm” is a narrow fjord leading into Holkahm Bay about 80 km southeast of Juneau.
 The fjord extends more than 32 km from the western edge of the Coast Mountains eastward to tidewater glaciers surrounded by imposing mountains that rise about 2,100 m above the sea.
 Numerous steep valley on either side of this fjord was once filled with ice feeding into the larger glaciers that carved the fjord.
 The steep mountainous region from the eastern shoreline of Holkham Bay to the Canadian border has been protected as the Tracy Arm-Fords Terror Wilderness.

 Pictured below, spectacular evidence for the glacial processes that carved the fjords can be found throughout the Holkham Bay and Tracy Arm area.
 The shallow water that extends across the middle of Holkham Bay barely covers the end moraines of the glaciers that carved the fjord.
 On the north side of the bay, till has been breached by meltwater or tides to form a narrow channel into the entrance of Tracy Arm.
 Water rushing through this channel created large standing waves as the tide pours in and out.